JulianKrese/DS-4002-Project-2/README.md

 # DS-4002-Project-2
 ## We Hate Tickets - A ticket prediction model for Charlottesville VA
 This project analyzes the Charlottesville Open Data Portal to train various models based on different time frames of tickets within the city.
-In the end, we arrived at one final model that had the greatest accuracy at ----**TBD**----%, which was trained on the ----****TBD**----** time frame.
+In the end, we arrived at one final model that had the greatest accuracy at **96.7%**, which was trained on the **2010-2014** time frame.

 ## Contents
 * **`/SCRIPTS`**: Reusable code for data pulls, cleaning, modeling, plotting.